Preparing for the Conversation

 Seat-Based Pricing:

-"We’ll start with the exact number of seats we need now, with the flexibility to add more as our team grows.
+The good: "We’ll start with the exact number of seats we need now, with the flexibility to add more as our team grows.
 This ensures we aren’t overspending upfront and only pay for what we actually use.
 I view greater adoption of the tool as a win!"

 The bad: "I can envision this tool being super useful for alot of teams in our org.
 I think it would be better safe than sorry and buy extra seats now, even if we don’t use them all."